EACH MARCH, ADELAIDE FESTIVAL CELEBRATES CREATIVE CULTURE IN ALL ITS FORMS, OFFERING AN INTERNATIONALLY-RENOWNED FEAST FOR ALL FIVE SENSES.

-Whether you dance the night off, sit back and soak-up the atmosphere in the mezzanine bar, get the scoop each morning with Breakfast with Papers, take your after-work drinks to the water or listen to some of the world’s most compelling writers and artists at Festival Forums, the Palais is the place to be.
+The Palais is the floating Festival hub lighting up the River Torrens with live gigs from huge international stars and big-name Australians.
+Whether you dance the night away, sit back and soak-up the atmosphere in the mezzanine bar, get the scoop each morning with Breakfast with Papers, take your after-work drinks to the water or listen to some of the world’s most compelling writers and artists at Festival Forums, the Palais is the place to be.

 ADELAIDE WRITERS' WEEK